-Droughts are more likely to occur in summer months when temperatures are higher, and precipitation is less frequent. according to the FEMA NRI for drought Annualized frequency values for drought are 27.9 events per year over a 21-year period of record (2000-2021).
+Droughts are more likely to occur in summer months when temperatures are higher, and precipitation is less frequent.
+According to the FEMA NRI for drought, annualized frequency values for Austin County are 27.9 events per year over a 21-year period of record (2000-2021).
 There have been 756 reports of drought for the county during this period of record.
-Impacts from expansive soils are directly associated with both drought and flooding hazards.
-The probability of future occurrences of drought can be found above in this hazard profile.
-The flooding hazard profile can be found in section 6.1.
+There are no clear trends in the probability of future occurrences of drought, according to the Office of the Texas State Climatologist.
+However, droughts are expected to increase in severity.
+Impacts from expansive soils are directly associated with both drought and flooding hazards within the planning area.
+As stated above, expansive soil impacts happen gradually over time and impacts often go unnoticed until there is damage to address or mitigate.
+As such, expansive soil hazards are unique as there is no distinct beginning and end for the hazard and its impacts.
+Expansive soils will impact locations within the planning area every year.
+The probability of future occurrences of expansive soils are based on climatic shifts and follow that of drought, thunderstorms, and flooding.